Propaganda in North Korea

-Propaganda is widely used and produced by the government of North Korea (DPRK).
-Most propaganda is based on the Juche ideology and on the promotion of the Workers' Party of Korea.
+Propaganda is widely used and produced by the government of the Democratic People's Republic of Korea (North Korea).
+Most propaganda is based on the Juche ideology, veneration of the ruling Kim family, the promotion of the Workers' Party of Korea, and hostilities against both the Republic of Korea and the United States.

 The first syllable of Juche, "ju", means the man; the second syllable, "che", means body of oneself.
 Article 3 of the Socialist Constitution proclaims, "The DPRK is guided in its activities by the Juche idea, a world outlook centered on people, a revolutionary ideology for achieving the independence of the masses of people."

 Many pictures of the supreme leaders are posted throughout the country.

+Early history and integration into society

+Since the division of Korea in 1945, propaganda has delivered its messages in primarily visual forms, such as posters.
+This stemmed from high illiteracy rates among adults and low primary school attendance rates among children.
+Posters in particular are a relatively cheap way to spread the government's messages to the people in an eye-catching way.
+Posters can be seen in many areas on a daily basis, so that the messages can either be directly or subconsciously absorbed by the people.